Schema management howto

 Schema changes

-The goal of a schema change is to make the live schema (which can be captured for example with Rel_sqlite3.schema_of_db) of a database instance to coincide with the application's schema, that is the schema that your software is assuming to hold.
+The goal of a schema change is to make the live schema (which can be captured for example with Rel_sqlite3.schema_of_db) of a database instance to coincide with the application's schema, that is the schema that your software is assuming to hold in the database it interacts with.

 Rel provides support to compute the change between a source and destination Rel.Schema.t value.
 Table and column renames need however to be provided manually.
 The rel changes command or the Rel.Schema.changes function perform this.